Posts filed under 'web'

 The mobile phone is personal, it’s precious, it’s an object of desire and it’s our access to the outside world.
 It’s also a necessity and a basic tool to participate in UK society (according to the latest Joseph Rowntree report).

-Add comment Friday, 28 November 2008
+Friday, 28 November 2008 at 23:56 GMT+0200 Leave a comment

 Gorbatchev about the war in South Ossetia